Hint mode is switched on Switch off

 Category — Bond Types

-Indexed bonds, also known as inflation-linked bonds or inflation-indexed securities, are a type of fixed-income investment instrument designed to protect against the eroding effects of inflation.
-These bonds are often issued by government entities, including the United States Treasury, and are sometimes referred to as Treasury Inflation-Protected Securities (TIPS).
+Indexed bonds, also known as index-linked bonds or inflation-linked bonds, are a type of fixed-income investment instrument designed to protect against the eroding effects of inflation and other economic risks.
+These bonds are often issued by government entities, as well as by corporations, to raise capital for various purposes.

-Indexed bonds differ from traditional fixed-interest bonds in that their principal value and interest payments are adjusted for changes in the rate of inflation.
-In other words, they are linked to a specific inflation index, such as the Consumer Price Index (CPI), which measures the general price level of goods and services in an economy.
+Indexed bonds differ from traditional fixed-interest bonds in that their principal value and interest payments are adjusted based on changes in a specific index, primarily related to inflation.
+In other words, they are often linked to an inflation index, such as the Consumer Price Index (CPI), which measures the general price level of goods and services in an economy.

 Indexed Bond